House Rules (2013 TV series): Phase 3: Back Yards

 The remaining 6 teams are challenged to transform the exteriors and gardens of each other's homes.
 Two teams are allocated to a home (that do not belong to them) and must renovate either the front or back yards, as well as improving the house exterior.
 They are held over three rounds, covering all houses of the current teams.
 After all three rounds are complete, the 3 lowest scoring teams are eliminated.

 Phase 4: Give back round (semi final)

 The three remaining teams have four days to renovate the entire house of a potential contestant that had some bad luck thrown their way.
 The lowest scoring team is eliminated.
 The remaining two teams are put through to the Grand Final.

 Grand Final (front yards)

-The two remaining teams had to renovate each others front yard, the team that received the highest score from the judges were crowned the series winners.
+The two remaining teams had to renovate each other's front yard, the team that received the highest score from the judges were crowned the series winners.